-Going concern
+Going Concern

-The company has net assets of $\notin 171.0m$ (December 2018: $\notin 160.4m$ ) and net current liabilities of $\notin 8.7m$ (December 2018 - liabilities of $\notin 9.4m$ ) as set out in the balance sheet on page 5.
+The company has net assets of \in 181.6m (2019: \in 171.0m) and net current liabilities of \in 8.1m (2019: \in 8.7m) as set out in the balance sheet.

 In assessing whether the going concern basis is appropriate, the directors take into account all available information about the future, which is at least, but is not limited to, 12 months from the date of approval of these financial statements.
 The directors have performed this review at a company level and have also performed a review for the entire group including considering the impact of COVID-19 and have concluded that it does not impact the going concern of the business and the directors are satisfied that GoDaddy Inc. has sufficient ability to fulfil its obligations under the parental support arrangement based on the available resources and continued strong performance during the pandemic.